Payments

 December 14, 2020

-While the story above is fictional, incidents like these are growing.
-In 2018 credit card fraud cost businesses in the United States nearly $10 billion dollars.
+Before switching from a credit card to a virtual payment card (or vCard), consider this: In 2018, credit card fraud cost businesses in the United States nearly $10 billion dollars.
 Many businesses today use credit cards not only for in-store purchases, but for online services like software subscriptions, vendor payments and other remote purchases.

 Using physical credit cards for online payments can be risky.
 This is because a credit card number on a physical card is static – the identifying information is used whenever you use your credit card.
 That means that once the data is stolen it can be used by anyone, not just the card owner.